arnor-sigurdsson/EIR/docs/tutorials/a_using_eir/01_basic_tutorial.rst

 E - Deployment
 ^^^^^^^^^^^^^^

-In this final section, we demonstrate deploying our trained model as a web service and interacting with it using HTTP requests.
+In this final section, we demonstrate serving our trained model as a web service and interacting with it using HTTP requests.

 Starting the Web Service
 """""""""""""""""""""""""

-To deploy the model, use the following command:
+To serve the model, use the following command:

 .. code-block:: shell

-    eirdeploy --model-path [MODEL_PATH]
+    eirserve --model-path [MODEL_PATH]

 Replace `[MODEL_PATH]` with the actual path to your trained model.
 This command initiates a web service that listens for incoming requests.